nwhitehead/pybook/src/ISSUES.md

 # Issues

+## Checkpoint (states)

+Big problem with duplicating existing states with deepcopy is that it doesn't work for imported modules.
+So if you do any `import ...` at all it will fail.
+It makes some sense to fail if there are open files or other objects that don't support deepcopy, but there has to be a way to make it work with modules.
+Looking at `dill` for inspiration.

 ## Pyodide CDN setInterruptBuffer missing

 When I try to use the Pyodide CDN at: https://cdn.jsdelivr.net/pyodide/v0.18.1 I can't get `setInterruptBuffer` to work.